uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * Firefox will be used as the standard for marking.
 We will not check your code in multiple browsers to try to get it working.
 - <input type="checkbox"> Your project must be hosted on an approved hosting solution.
     * Cybera (recommended)
-        * Whenever you see heroku on the dependencies or requirements, you are allowed to use cybera and or docker to deploy your applications.
+        * Whenever you see Heroku on the dependencies or requirements, you are allowed to use cybera and or docker to deploy your applications.
     * Heroku (paid, has free credits but may run out quickly)
         * Will still be allowed but expect limited support
         * An entire node of your project must only require: